Aerial view of the Saint Raphael church in Costa Rica

 Although it is mostly used to refer to past actions, did you know it can also be used to talk about actions related to the present moment?
 Find out more below!

-How is the past perfect formed in Spanish?
+How to form the past perfect in Spanish?

 The past perfect is formed using haber as an auxiliary in the imperfect tense and the past participle of the main verb.
 Regular participles end in -ado, -ido, irregular ones end in -to or -cho.
 Click the link for a list of Spanish past participles.